rpdieego/AirBNB/README.md

 *   **Prices Comparison**

-Boston has higher booking prices for all the types of properties which are common to both, besides house (which is quite the same) and boat (which is quite higher in Seattle);
+Boston has higher booking prices for all the types of properties which are common to both, besides house (which is quite the same) , boat and camper/rv;

 ###   (3) Which city has the best properties available (based on the guest reviews)?